sysbio-curie/PROFILE/README.md

 <!--- v1.0:[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1490059.svg)](https://doi.org/10.5281/zenodo.1490059) --->
 <!--- v1.0:[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1186270.svg)](https://doi.org/10.5281/zenodo.1186270) --->

-A step-by step tutorial will be uploaded soon (January/February 2019).
+A step-by step tutorial has been added.
+Please have a look at Tutorial.pdf and its instructions for a simple pipeline with similar steps but different models and data.

 ## Getting Started